Skip to content

 Create a Gencove Project

-Before creating upload sessions, you need a project for array-data samples.
+Before uploading array data, you need a project for array-data samples.

 Gencove support should have created a properly configured project during onboarding; if not, please contact our team.